Skip to main content

 Introduction and overview

-We have prepared this privacy policy (version 02.09.2024-112866455) to explain to you, in accordance with the requirements of the General Data Protection Regulation (EU) 2016/679 and applicable national laws, which personal data (data for short) we as the controller - and the processors (e.g. providers) commissioned by us - process, will process in the future and what lawful options you have.
+We have drafted this privacy policy (version 13.01.2026-313094885) to explain to you, in accordance with the requirements of the General Data Protection Regulation (EU) 2016/679 and applicable national laws, which personal data (hereinafter referred to as data) we, as the controller, and the processors commissioned by us (e.g., providers) process and will process in the future, and what legal options you have.
 The terms used are to be understood as gender-neutral.

-In short: We provide you with comprehensive information about the data that we process about you.
+In short: We provide you with comprehensive information about the data we process about you.

 Data protection declarations usually sound very technical and use legal jargon.
 This privacy policy, on the other hand, is intended to describe the most important things to you as simply and transparently as possible.
 Where it is conducive to transparency, technical terms are explained in a reader-friendly way, links to further information are provided and graphics are used.
 We thus inform you in clear and simple language that we only process personal data as part of our business activities if there is a corresponding legal basis.
 This is certainly not possible by providing explanations that are as concise, unclear and legally technical as possible, as is often standard on the Internet when it comes to data protection.
 I hope you find the following explanations interesting and informative and perhaps there is one or two pieces of information that you did not yet know.